Tay2510/Doppler/README.md

 ##Schedule
  - by Nov.
 11, 2016: Setup the Torch-iOS environment.
 Study XOR-Net
  - by Nov.
-18, 2016: Deploy a working deep learning model on iPad 2.
+17, 2016: Deploy a working deep learning model on iPad 2. (checkpoint)
  - by Nov.
 25, 2016: Implement XOR-Net version of the model on iPad 2.
  - by Dec.
 02, 2016: Fine-tune the model with compression techniques.
  - by Dec.
 09, 2016: Prepare for the final presentation and report.